microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multivaluelegacyextendedproperty_get.md

+---
+title: "Get multiValueLegacyExtendedProperty"
+description: "expand`."
+---

 # Get multiValueLegacyExtendedProperty

 Get a resource instance that contains a multi-value extended property by using `$expand`.

 Using the query parameter `$expand` allows you to get the specified instance expanded with the indicated extended property.
-This is currently the only way to get the [multiValueLegacyExtendedProperty](../resources/multiValueLegacyExtendedProperty.md) object that represents an extended property.
+This is currently the only way to get the [multiValueLegacyExtendedProperty](../resources/multivaluelegacyextendedproperty.md) object that represents an extended property.

 The following user resources are supported: